mcarla/ufo/HOWTO.md

 qf.dk2 = 0.3 #has the same effect as qf.dkn = [0., 0., 0.3]
 ```

 New elements can be defined from scratch or derived from existing one.
 A typical use case is defining elements with time dependent behaviour (e.g. kicker, power supply noise...).
-In this case the only part of the element class that needs to be redefined is the 'pass method' which is calles `method()`.
+In this case the only part of the element class that needs to be modified is the 'pass method' which is called `method()`.
 Follows a simple simulation of the emittance blow-up induced by a quadrupolar kick, as the one produced on the stored beam by the residual field of a non-linear injection kicker.
 The non-linear kicker is simulated with a thin multipolar multipole, the 'pass method' is redefined in order to switch on the kick only at turn 20: